paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-271-truthful-cost-or-pricing-data-truth-in-negotiations.md

 ### Statutory Notes

+#### References in Text
+Sections 865 and 882 of the National Defense Authorization Act for Fiscal Year 2025, referred to in subsec. (b)(3), are sections 865 and 882 of Pub.
+L. 118–159, which are set out as notes under sections 4811 and 3771 of this title, respectively.

 #### Codification
 The text of subsec. (d) of [section 2306a of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2306a&num=0&edition=prelim), which was transferred to this section and amended by Pub.
 L. 116–283, § 1831(f), was based on Pub.
 L. 103–355, title I, § 1204, Oct.
 13, 1994, 108 Stat.
 3275; Pub.
 L. 104–106, div.
 D, title XLII, § 4201(a)(1) ,Feb.
 10, 1996, 110 Stat.
 650; Pub.
 L. 105–261, div.
 A, title VIII, § 808(a), Oct.
 17, 1998, 112 Stat.
 2085; Pub.
 L. 114–92, div.
 A, title VIII, § 852(e), 853, Nov.
 25, 2015, 129 Stat.
 918; Pub.
 L. 115–91, div.
 A, title VIII, § 811(b), Dec.
 12, 2017, 131 Stat.
 1459; Pub.
 L. 115–232, div.
 A, title VIII, § 836(c)(5)(B), Aug.
 13, 2018, 132 Stat.
 1865, as amended by Pub.
 L. 116–283, div.
 A, title X, § 1081(d)(4)(B)(i), Jan.
 1, 2021, 134 Stat.
 3874; Pub.
 L. 116–92, div.
 A, title VIII, § 803, Dec.
 20, 2019, 133 Stat.
 1483.

 #### Amendments
+2025—Subsec. (b)(3).
+Pub.
+L. 119–60 added par.
+(3).

 2023—Subsec. (b)(2)(B).
 Pub.
 L. 118–31, § 802(1), inserted at end “The Under Secretary shall make appropriate portions of the report available to the leadership of the offerors named in such report.”

 Subsec. (b)(2)(C).
 Pub.
 L. 118–31, § 802(2), added subpar.
 (C).